What is Food Grade Hydrogen Peroxide?

 What is 35% food grade hydrogen peroxide?

-35% food grade hydrogen peroxide is a highly concentrated solution of hydrogen peroxide that is commonly used in a variety of applications, including water purification, wound treatment, and cleaning and disinfecting surfaces.
+35% food grade hydrogen peroxide is a highly concentrated solution of hydrogen peroxide that is commonly used in a variety of applications, including water purification, and cleaning and disinfecting surfaces.
 It is important to dilute this solution before use to ensure safe and effective use.

 Is food grade hydrogen peroxide safe for dogs?